jeyabalajis/aws-certified-sa-pro-notes/docs/network/route53.md

 ## Geo-location routing
 - Geo-location routing lets you choose the resources that serve your traffic based on the geographic location of your users, meaning the location that DNS queries originate from.
 - For example, you might want all queries from Europe to be routed to an ELB load balancer in the Frankfurt region.

+## CNAME vs Alias Record
+- Unlike a CNAME record, you can create an alias record at the top node of a DNS namespace, also known as the zone apex.
+- You can't create a CNAME record that has the same name as the hosted zone (the zone apex).
+This is true both for hosted zones for domain names (example.com) and for hosted zones for subdomains (zenith.example.com).
+- But alias record can be created at the top node or zone apex.
+- Route 53 doesn't charge for alias queries to AWS resources

+> When you use an alias record to route traffic to an AWS resource, Route 53 automatically recognizes changes in the resource.
+> For example, suppose an alias record for example.com points to an ELB load balancer at lb1-1234.us-east-2.elb.amazonaws.com.
+> If the IP address of the load balancer changes, Route 53 automatically starts to respond to DNS queries using the new IP address.